ueberauth/guardian_db/README.md

 You will then need to add a migration:

-run `mix guardian.DB.gen.migration` to generate a migration.
+run `mix guardian.db.gen.migration` to generate a migration.

 **Do not run the migration yet,** we need to complete our setup first.